slviajero/tinybasic/MANUAL.md

 SET 22, "Microsoft"

 activates the Microsoft mode.
 In this mode, random numbers are always between 0 and 1 and the argument of RND controls the random number generators seed.
 Arrays start at 0 and have n+1 elements.
-Substring notation for strings is switched of and string commands can be used normally.
+Substring notation for strings is switched off and string commands can be used normally.
 Booleans false is -1.

 SET 22, "Apple1"